rlguy/Blender-FLIP-Fluids/README.md

 ## System Requirements

 - Windows, MacOS, or Linux operating system
-- Blender 2.79 or 2.8+* or 2.9+ (64-bit)
+- Blender 2.79 or 2.8+* or 2.9+ or 3.0+ (64-bit)
 - CPU 64-bit Intel® or AMD® or Apple Silicon multi-core processor
 - 8 GB RAM minimum, 16 GB or more of RAM memory is highly recommended

 ***Blender Support on MacOS:** Due to a MacOS specific [Blender bug](https://developer.blender.org/T68243) in versions 2.80, 2.81, and 2.82, these Blender versions cannot be supported.
-Blender 2.79 or 2.83+ or 2.9+ are required for MacOS.
+Blender 2.79 or 2.83+ or 2.9+ or 3.0+ are required for MacOS.

 ## Release Notes

-**FLIP Fluids Version 1.0.9** - Our biggest update yet adds new [force field features](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Example-Scene-Descriptions#force-field-examples) and many more improvements!
-[See new example scene animations](https://gfycat.com/amusedlongkitfox).

-For full release notes, see this page: [Release Notes](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Release-Notes)
+For release notes, see this page: [Release Notes](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Release-Notes)

 ## License